maxxx/OpenPanodroid/ReadMe.md

     compile 'com.github.maxxx:OpenPanodroid:1.3'

-To convert panoram image into cube sides use this snippet as example (you must decode ишеьфз with ARGB_8888 !):
+To convert panoram image into cube sides use this snippet as example (you must decode bitmap with ARGB_8888 !):

       private void convertPanoram(final String filePath) {